One of the most common uses of dogs and monkeys is as a “second species” in tests for human medicines.

 What we are doing

-Our pioneering research demonstrating that using a second animal species in toxicity tests gives no additional insight into whether a new medicine is safe for humans, is helping lead the way to ending tests that use two different species – which would save many thousands of animals and expedite a shift to more human-relevant tests.
+Our pioneering research, which demonstrates that using a second animal species in toxicity tests gives no additional insight into whether a new medicine is safe for humans, is helping lead the way to ending tests that use two different species.
+This would save many thousands of animals and expedite a shift to more human-relevant tests.
 We are building on this research to encourage regulators to change their requirements around the world.

-Our analysis of the use of animals in drug toxicity testing, which calls into serious question the scientific value of using animals to test the safety of new drugs for humans, was replicated by the UK government body the NC3Rs who worked with pharmaceutical companies in 2020.
-They concluded that “that there are opportunities to use one species for studies of 13 to 39 weeks duration for a wider range of drug modalities than currently permitted within international regulatory guidelines.”
+Our analysis of the use of animals in drug toxicity testing, which calls into serious question the scientific value of using animals to test the safety of new drugs for humans, was replicated in 2020 by the NC3Rs—a UK government body who worked with pharmaceutical companies.
+They concluded that “there are opportunities to use one species for studies of 13 to 39 weeks duration for a wider range of drug modalities than currently permitted within international regulatory guidelines.